pioneers/runtime/tests/README.md

 Automated tests should never be run from this directory; just use the shell script in the top-level directory.
 The test script has some built-in cleanup functions if you press `Ctrl-C` in the middle of running a test, and helpful error messages and status messages that will be helpful in understanding what's going on.
 It also builds Runtime for you before running the test, so that you can make sure you're running the test with the latest code changes you may have made locally on your machine.

 To run all tests, simply run `runtime test` from any directory.
 This will take a while to run, so you usually don't need to run this unless you're about to push some major updates to the code to Github and want to verify that the tests pass before you push.

+To run all integration tests, run `runtime test int`.
+To run all performance tests, run `runtime test perf`.

 To run one or more tests, run `runtime test integration/tc_<num> <... list all tests you want to run ... >` from the top-level directory.